Benuron8/trello-automation/README.md

 ##improvements###############

+## Add mechanism so that I could pass as a parameter using environment variables the headless mode for CI CD remote runs
+For now Im just commenting the headless mode when I want to run locally using the browser and when I want to run the ci/cd im taking the comment out. (so last run from last push is failed because its not headless)

-## Mecanism for Cross testing within different browsers
+## Mechanism for Cross testing within different browsers
 For now I just manually define in Hooks.cs which browser I want to run the tests in line 21 Driver = driverManager.InitializeDriver();
 if this method receives a value within (Chrome, Edge, Firefox) it will run the tests in that browser.
 By default if nothing is passed runs in Chrome.
 Like for example try to pass that information using the command for running the tests using environment variables and receive it and using it in the initializer.

 ## Handling Location-Based Email Verification
-When running the tests for the first time, you may encounter an email verification step from Trello.
+From time to time, When running the tests you may encounter an email verification step from Trello.
 This happens because Trello detects a login attempt from a new location or device different from the previous.

 Follow the steps below to handle this issue: